joaomdmoura/machinery/README.md

 ![Machinery](https://github.com/joaomdmoura/machinery/blob/master/logo.png)

-Machinery is a thin State Machine library that integrates with Phoenix out of the box.
+Machinery is a thin State Machine library for Elixir that integrates with Phoenix out of the box.

 It's just a small layer that provides a DSL for declaring states and having guard clauses + callbacks for structs in general.
 It also aims to have (when implemented with Phoenix) an optional build-in GUI that will represent each resource's state.
+You can also use it with pure elixir. (without the dashboard)

 ### Do you always need a state machine to be a process?
 Yes?
 This is not your library.
 You might be better off with